January

 Four problems with osteopenia

-Although it is sometimes useful to think categorically when dealing with
+Although it is sometimes useful to think categorically when dealing with a continuous variable, the category of osteopenia creates problems in at least four ways.

 - The WHO classification